finos/common-domain-model/GOVERNANCE.md

 ### 6.3 Overall Principles for Scheduling Major Releases

 * Major releases shall be planned ahead of time and these plans reviewed and approved by the SWG  so that consumers of CDM are aware of the planned changes and can plan for those changes.
-There is a balance between moving too quickly (and creating a lot of confusing changes, potentially discouraging adoption) and moving too slowly (and not addressing major issues in a timely fashion).  * The SWG will be tasked with assessing and maintaining that balance and communicating its decisions.
+There is a balance between moving too quickly (and creating many changes, potentially discouraging adoption) and moving too slowly (and not addressing major issues in a timely fashion).
+The SWG will be tasked with assessing and maintaining that balance and communicating its decisions.
 That balance is likely to change over time as the CDM software matures; likely major release frequency will slow down in the future.
 * Part of the role of the guidelines will be to help the CDM SWG to resist pressure to create too many major releases.
 However, the guidelines need to provide the SWG with enough flexibility to address major challenges relatively quickly and flexibly when required.
   * Defining the guidelines is important to implement the above objective